codefresh-support/cf-utils/csdp/templates/README.md

     5) create-pr-codefresh
     #?

 Special string `all` can specified instead of `TEMPLATE` in which case, **a**ll the templates will be iterated over and workflow file will be created for each of them.
 After script is run generated files are found in the separate directory, name depends on the referenced template filename.

+    All the templates stored under 'jira'